luckrnx09/CursorX/README.md

 ## 🎯 About

-CursorX is a powerful yet lightweight desktop application that enhances your screen recordings, presentations, and tutorials by providing real-time cursor highlighting and click visualization.
+CursorX is a powerful yet lightweight desktop application that enhances your screen recordings, presentations, and tutorials by providing real-time cursor highlighting.
 Built with modern technologies, it runs seamlessly on macOS, Windows, and Linux.

 Perfect for:
 - 📹 **Content Creators** - Make your tutorials more engaging